AshokSaravanan222/Garage-Door-Opener/README.md

 # Hardware

-My implematntion for my garage door is a connection to a pin, that when is switched on, will open/close the garage door.
+My implementation for my garage door is a connection to a pin, that when is switched on, will open/close the garage door.
 I connected the ESP-8266 board to a realy that would open/close the garage door pin.

 I also added a tilt sensor to my garage door to indicate if the door is currenlty open or closed.